 - Millet is completely gluten-free and serves as a healthy food substitute for rice in the diet of persons who are gluten intolerant and prone to celiac disease.

 - The soluble fiber present in Millet aids in the reduction of unhealthy cholesterol in the blood.
 This unhealthy cholesterol affects the heart and regularly eating millet raises good cholesterol levels hence protecting the heart.

 Quinoa and Millet are easily subject to several scales of comparison, an attempt by dietitians and persons building a diet to figure out which of the two is more nutritional and beneficial to their diet.
 They however have similar benefits that make them both suitable diet options, rather than picking one instead of the other, incorporate both into the diet.

-- They also both are known for being great at controlling blood sugar levels which is owing to their high fiber concentration that slows down digestion resulting in a reduction of sugar spikes in the blood stream.
+- They also both are known for being great at controlling blood sugar levels which are owing to their high fiber concentration that slows down digestion resulting in a reduction of sugar spikes in the bloodstream.

-- Quinoa and Millet possess high levels of potent anti oxidants that effectively protect the DNA, reduces cell inflammation and fight age-related health conditions.
+- Quinoa and Millet possess high levels of potent antioxidants that effectively protect the DNA, reduce cell inflammation, and fight age-related health conditions.

 Quinoa And Millet Differences

 After outlining the similarities of these superfoods, there is a need to also acknowledge their differences, while still holding on to the opinion that is both great dietary options despite these differences.

 - Quinoa has a creamy texture and tastes like brown rice or oats when cooked while Millet has a slightly nutty flavor which is enhanced when roasted before consumption.